Octonionic Brownian Windings: Windings of Brownian motion on

 Then the Laplace-Beltrami operator $\triangle_{M}$ with this coordinate is written as

 We can decompose the Laplace-Beltrami operator as:

 where

-Here, $\mathbb{S}^{n-1}(r)$ is the geodesic sphere of the radius $r$. $\mathcal{L}$ is called the radial part of the Laplace-Beltrami operator.
+Here, $\mathbb{S}^{n-1}(r)$ is the geodesic sphere of radius $r$. $\mathcal{L}$ is called the radial part of the Laplace-Beltrami operator.
 General formulas for the radial parts of Laplacian-Beltrami operators on rank one symmetric spaces are well-known (Chapter 3 in \cite{MR496885}, also p171 in \cite{SH65} and \cite{MR754767}).
-Notice that as a Riemannian manifold, $\mathbb{O}P^1$ is a compact rank one symmetric space, especially it is isometric to the $8$-dimensional euclidean sphere of the sectional curvature $\frac{1}{4}$.
+Notice that as a Riemannian manifold, $\mathbb{O}P^1$ is a compact rank one symmetric space.
+Moreover, it is isometric to the 8-dimensional euclidean sphere of sectional curvature $\frac{1}{4}$.

-Now, let $(M,g)=$ be the $8$-dimensional euclidean sphere of the sectional curvature $\frac{1}{4}$, then with the inhomogeneous coordinate \eqref{inhomo}, those operators must be written as
+Now, let $(M,g)$ be the $8$-dimensional euclidean sphere of the sectional curvature $\frac{1}{4}$.
+Then with the inhomogeneous coordinate \eqref{inhomo}, those operators must be written as